arangodb/docs-hugo/site/content/3.10/aql/examples-and-query-patterns/queries-without-collections.md

 version: '3.10'
 release: stable
 ---
-RETURN "this will be returned"
+RETURN "this will be returned and has been modified in this PR feature test"
 ```

 You may use variables, call functions and return arbitrarily structured results: